citp/privacy-policy-historical/a/ar/art/articlewritingetc.com.md

 How we use collected information

-Article Writing Etc collects and uses Users personal information for the following purposes:
+Ranking Articles collects and uses Users personal information for the following purposes:

 \- To personalize user experience
 We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.